 This article was originally posted by Natália Marques on her Medium blog on June 4, 2018.
 I landed in Cape Verde on June 17th.
 I’ve been here for a while already, but as someone who has just spent the last four months ...

 May 23, 2018

 Six Wellesley College students have been accepted to a hands-on social science research internship program at the Wellesley Centers for Women during the 2018-2019 academic year.

 May 16, 2018

-For Tanushree Mohan '18, getting involved with WCW during her four years at Wellesley College gave her tremendous opportunities.
-This year she was awarded The Morse Fellowship, an endowed WCW internship, and is studying under Dr. Sari Kerr.
+For Tanushree Mohan '18, getting involved with WCW during her four years at Wellesley College gave her tremendous research opportunities.

 May 14, 2018